AetiasHax/ph/INSTALL.md

 | --------------- | ------------------------------------------ |
 | `arm7_bios.bin` | `6ee830c7f552c5bf194c20a2c13d5bb44bdb5c03` |

-Now, `make` should automatically detect the ARM7 BIOS and will build a matching ROM (soon™).
+Now, `make` should automatically detect the ARM7 BIOS and will build a matching ROM.